rome/tools/website/docs/introduction/commands.md

 ### `lint`

-The `lint` command lets romes linter check your project files for problems.
+The `lint` command checks your project files for code problems, such as unused variables.
 If no arguments are given, the entire project will be included.

 ```bash
 rome lint [files]